 Wedgwood centers itself in the 1950s

 The Wedgwood neighborhood has a commercial district along the north-south arterial of 35th Ave NE as a result of zoning decisions made in the 1950s by the Seattle City Planning Commission about where businesses could be built.
-The regulations required that businesses be clustered at the major intersections rather than spread out along 35th Ave NE, so stores were built at the intersections of NE 75th, 85th, and 95th Streets.
+The regulations required that businesses be clustered at the major intersections rather than spread out along 35th Ave NE.
+For this reason stores were built only at the intersections of NE 75th, 85th, and 95th Streets.

 By the 1950s Balch owned three of the four corners of the intersection of 35th & 85th, and he reserved them to make Wedgwood a convenient neighborhood with grocery stores, gas stations, the “Sir Wedgwood” restaurant, medical/dental offices, barber shops and many other small stores.

 Beginning in 1945, many of the businesses at NE 85th Street began naming themselves “Wedgwood” because they were surrounded on both sides of 35th Ave NE by Balch’s Wedgwood housing developments.
+Listings in the phone book show that the former Hansen’s Tavern at 8517 35th Ave NE, having undergone remodelling, changed its name to Wedgwood Tavern in 1945 or 1946, the first business to do so.
 During the 1950s the business district at the NE 85th Street intersection became the heart of Wedgwood, as it is today.

 The event that seemed to confirm Wedgwood as the neighborhood name and identity was the building of an elementary school on NE 85th Street at 30th Ave NE, just west of the 35th Ave NE center-point commercial district.
 The school opened (with portable buildings only) in September 1953 and was officially named Wedgwood Elementary in April 1954 even before there was a permanent building.
 That shows how evident it was, that the neighborhood was characterizing itself as “Wedgwood.”